 - Advise others and make recommendations into work processes and procedures for consideration by senior management to improve services.

-- Deliver PGR student support services to ensure the effective and efficient running of administrative processes and systems systems via prompt and professional communication with the PGR community ensuring students receive appropriate support and guidance.
+- Deliver research student support services to ensure the effective and efficient running of business processes and systems, ensuring students receive appropriate academic support and guidance.

-- Monitor and evaluate programme administration to ensure compliance with regulatory and professional procedures and standards including UK Border Agency requirements.
+- Monitor and evaluate service delivery to ensure compliance with regulatory and professional procedures and standards, including UK Border Agency requirements.